NickSeyler/My-Java-Code-1/README.md

 ## Java-Set-5 ##

-Utilization of while loops and nested loops
+Utilization of while loops and for loops, and also nesting loops